santhanam73/coursera-getting-and-cleaning-data/CodeBook.md

 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+ Step1 : Read the above files and create data tables.

+ Step 2 : Merges the training and the test sets to create one data set.

+   Use the dplyr and data.table packages.

+ Step3 :Extracts only the measurements on the mean and standard deviation for each measurement. use the grep along with grep,union and subset functions

+ Step4.
+Uses descriptive activity names to name the activities in the data set

+   enter name of activity into dataTable create dataTable with variable means sorted by subject and Activity

+Step 5: Appropriately label the data set with descriptive variable names.
+        leading t or f is based on time or frequency measurements.
+        Body = related to body movement.
+        Gravity = acceleration of gravity
+        Acc = accelerometer measurement
+        Gyro = gyroscopic measurements
+        Jerk = sudden movement acceleration
+        Mag = magnitude of movement
+        mean and SD are calculated for each subject for each activity for each mean and SD measurements.
+The units given are g’s for the         accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.

+ Step6:From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+    use the write table method